Bartlett High School Football Player Killed, Brother And 3 Others Injured In Crash

 Police said following the crash, Devon Avenue was closed between Newport Boulevard and Prospect Avenue for about six hours for an investigation.
 ComEd also had to shut down the electrical pole the car hit, and some residents lost power – though their power was back on by 7 a.m.
 Wednesday, police said.

-Anyone with information on the crash is asked to call Bartlett police at (630) 837-0846.MORE NEWS: Family Sues After They Say Chicago Police Burst Into Their Home, Pointed Guns at Kids in 2019
+Anyone with information on the crash is asked to call Bartlett police at (630) 837-0846.MORE NEWS: Man Killed In Motorcycle Crash In Joliet

 The Czerwik family has also set up a GoFundMe for funeral and medical expenses.